weikangg/AtlasMadness/README.md

 To Use Google Cloud Applications API Key

-- Download "capable-bliss-378816-9458a5c4bedd.json", place it in downloads.
+- Download "capable-bliss-378816-9458a5c4bedd.json", place it anywhere but note the path.
 This is the service-account-file.json.

 - Run the following command in Powershell:
 ```